Blackstone Inc.: Marketable alternative asset management

 In 1990, Blackstone created a fund of hedge funds business to manage internal assets for Blackstone and its senior managers.
 This business evolved into Blackstone's marketable alternative asset management segment, which was opened to institutional investors.
 Among the investments included in this segment are funds of hedge funds, mezzanine funds, senior debt vehicles, proprietary hedge funds and closed-end mutual funds.

 In March 2008, Blackstone acquired GSO Capital Partners, a credit-oriented alternative asset manager, for $620 million in cash and stock and up to $310 million through an earnout over the next five years based on earnings targets.
 The combined entity created one of the largest credit platforms in the alternative asset management business, with over $21 billion under management.
 GSO was founded in 2005 by Bennett Goodman, Tripp Smith, and Doug Ostrover.
-The GSO team had previously managed the leveraged finance businesses at Donaldson, Lufkin & Jenrette and later Credit Suisse First Boston, after they acquired DLJ.
-Blackstone had been an original investor in GSO's funds.
-Following the acquisition, Blackstone merged GSO's operations with its existing debt investment operations.
+The GSO team had previously managed the leveraged finance businesses at Donaldson, Lufkin & Jenrette and later Credit Suisse First Boston, after it acquired DLJ.
+Blackstone was an original investor in GSO's funds.
+After the acquisition, Blackstone merged GSO's operations with its existing debt investment operations.

-Criticism
+Controversies

+Warrantless disclosure of Motel 6 occupancies

-In separate cases in 2018 and 2019, the hotel chain Motel 6, owned by Blackstone, agreed to settle for a total of $19.6 million for giving guest lists to U.S. Immigration and Customs Enforcement (ICE) without a warrant.
+In separate cases in 2018 and 2019, the hotel chain Motel 6, owned by Blackstone, agreed to settle for $19.6 million for giving guest lists to U.S. Immigration and Customs Enforcement (ICE) without a warrant.

+Ancestry acquisition and data leaks

+In 2020, Blackstone acquired a majority stake in Ancestry.com, which controls access to millions of people's genetic data, heightening concern about Blackstone's data privacy practices.
+This data was disclosed to Blackstone, and it has aggressively defended itself against class action litigation relating to misuse of the data of people who did not consent to genetic testing but were affected through direct biological relations or other means of identification.

+Illegal child labor

+An investigation by the U.S. Department of Labor showed that more than 100 American children had been working illegally for Packers Sanitation Services Inc. (PSSI), a slaughterhouse cleaning firm owned by Blackstone.
+The investigation began after a Walnut Middle School teacher in Grand Island, Nebraska, reported a student with hydrochloric acid burns on his hands and knees to the Department of Labor.
+Under the Fair Labor Standards Act, the Labor Department fined PSSI $15,138 for each minor who was employed in breach of the law, totaling $1.5 million in civil money penalties.

 Deforestation of the Amazon rainforest

-The company has invested in companies with links to the commercialization and deforestation of the Amazon rainforest.
+Blackstone has invested in companies with links to the commercialization and deforestation of the Amazon rainforest.

-United Nations condemnation of the Invitation Homes project and lobbying efforts

-In 2019, a United Nations report found that Blackstone's massive purchasing of single-family homes after the financial crisis of 2007–2008 had "devastating consequences."
-The report alleged that Blackstone had abused tenants with exorbitant fees, rent hikes, and aggressive eviction practices, and that Blackstone's real estate practices had a disproportionate impact on communities of color, in part because the company targeted foreclosures resulting from subprime loans.

-The report also condemned Blackstone for "using its significant resources and political leverage to undermine domestic laws and policies that would in fact improve access to adequate housing."
-Blackstone spent at least $6.2 million to defeat California's Proposition 10, which would have allowed cities to enact rent control.
-Blackstone is a member of the Real Estate Roundtable, a special interest group which spends millions on lobbying and political donations every year.

-United Nations housing rapporteur Leilani Farha and Surya Deva, chair of the UN Working Group on Business and Human Rights, criticized Blackstone's business practices, including frequent rent increases and "aggressive" evictions, for contributing to the global housing crisis.
-Blackstone disputed these claims.